-All students enrolled in NU 410 (Mental-Health/Mental Illness) or NU 534 (Mental Health Nursing I) must submit to a drug/alcohol/chemical (hereafter referred to as "drug") screening in accordance with the following procedure as a condition of their progression in the School of Nursing.
-The initial fee for the drug screen for students in NU 410 and NU 534 and is covered through the Assessment Fee in the course.
+All students enrolled in NU 534 (Mental Health Nursing I) must submit to a drug/alcohol/chemical (hereafter referred to as "drug") screening in accordance with the following procedure as a condition of their progression in the School of Nursing.
+The initial fee for the drug screen for students in NU 534 and is covered through the Assessment Fee in the course.
 Thereafter, the screening costs will be the student's financial responsibility.